Ioannes32/Ioannes32/ABOUTME.md

 Feel free to reach out to me if you'd like to collaborate, share ideas, or anything.

 ---
-> "It's not about how fast you work; it's about how much you learn along the way." - Me (probably)
+> "It's not about how fast you work; it's about how much you learn along the way." - Khen